 It’s so tempting.
 Just like a decadent piece of extra dark, smooth, silky, melty chocolate.
 Extremely tempting, and very satisfying as well!

 What am I talking about?
 Students who love to look back and forth from their hands to the score as they play every note!
-Students whose heads bob up and down like they are watching a kangaroo on a pogo stick!
+Students whose heads bob up and down like they are watching a kangaroo hopping across the piano keys!

 Thanks to a super idea from a friend who knows a lot more about basketball than I do (thanks, Heidi!), whose daughter was experiencing this issue when she first started lessons several years ago, here’s a fun way to help students learn to trust themselves to keep their eyes up, on the page, and not on their hands or on the keys.